Embrace the holiday spirit with our five wellbeing tips

-It is the season of joy and spending time with loved ones but all the hustle and bustle of the festivities can be stressful and overwhelming at times.
-Especially for you, we present our top five self-care tips for the holidays.
+It’s the season of joy and spending time with loved ones, but all the hustle and bustle of the holidays can bring on overwhelming, stressful feelings.
+It’s important to take care of yourself during these times – so grab a warm drink and read up on our top five self-care tips to get you through the holidays.

 Feel more connected

-In addition, altruism and looking out for others is also important.
-Altruism helps us to look outwards and think about others that may be feeling lonely or isolated at this time of year.
-Volunteering can improve our sense of belonging and increases positivity.
-Charities that provide support to vulnerable people such as the elderly and the homeless would all welcome your help (in any way you can) this Christmas.
+Showing kindness and looking out for others is also important.
+Volunteering can improve our sense of belonging and increases confidence and positivity.
+Charities that provide support to the vulnerable and less fortunate would welcome your help (in any way you can) this holiday season.

-Alternatively, random acts of kindness are another way of giving.
-For example, you could pop round for a cup of tea or coffee and a chat with an elderly neighbour or buy a hot drink and some hot food for a homeless person and spend a few minutes having a natter with them.
+Alternatively, performing random acts of kindness is another way of giving.
+For example, you could visit with an elderly neighbor or buy a meal for a homeless person and spend a few minutes having a conversation with them.

-Staying active and making time for exercise across the festive season can benefit both your physical and mental health.
-Getting out into the fresh air can help to combat tiredness and the daylight will help to lift your mood.
+Staying active and making time for exercise during the season can provide benefits to both your physical and mental health.
+Getting out during the day for some fresh air can help to combat tiredness and the daylight will help to lift your mood.
 It’s also a great way to offset excess calories that have been consumed.
-A few ideas are:
+Here are a few exercise ideas:

-- An hour-long winter walk after a big meal
+- Take an hour-long winter walk after a big meal

-- You could also go for a run –Santa runs have become popular as a way of getting active and wearing fancy dress while giving to charity
+- You could go for a run – Santa runs have become popular as a way of getting active while wearing a Holiday costume and raising funds for charity

-- Running is also renowned for its mental wellbeing benefits –it’s an excellent stress reliever and it also releases feelgood hormones
+- Running is also recognized for its mental wellbeing benefits – it’s an excellent stress reliever and it also releases feelgood hormones

 - Swimming is a great form of aerobic exercise, it strengthens muscles and has a low-impact on the body.
-It’s also an excellent mindfulness tool and is great for carving out alone time where you can switch off from everything
+It’s an excellent mindfulness tool and great for carving out some alone time

-- Alternatively, put together a short strength training session and take it outdoors or try dancing
+- Put together a short strength training session

 Do something creative

-Relieve stress in the build-up to the festivities by getting creative.
-You might start by writing and designing or painting your own Christmas cards.
-Creative activities can make us feel happier by relaxing and calming our mind.
-They also benefit us by improving our mood and by being a great outlet for processing our emotions.
+Relieve stress in anticipation of the holidays by getting creative.
+You might start by writing, designing or painting your own Christmas cards.
+Creative activities can support a relaxed, calm mind and a positive mood while providing an outlet to process emotions.

-Journaling over the holidays is useful for keeping feelings of overwhelm in check.
-Capturing the essence of the beauty of winter landscapes and snow scenes is a real joy for creatives.
+Journaling over the holidays is useful for keeping unwanted or negative feelings under control.
+Capturing all the joyous moments and the essence and the beauty of winter landscapes and snow scenes is a real joy for creatives.

 You could also set yourself a monthly photography challenge where you capture a different image every day, which is a great excuse to get outdoors and explore.